cn0047/stash/ed/r/rpc.grpc/README.md

 * authentication.
 * cancellation.
 * timeouts.
-* bidirectional streaming and flow control.
+* unary and bidirectional streaming and flow control.
 * blocking or nonblocking bindings.

 gRPC uses HTTP/2 for transport.